 Significant cultural contexts set the stage for Ernie Kurtz's contributions during the 1990s.
-The 1980s birthed an American culture marked by rampant materialism, personified in perhaps best Gordon Gekko's "Greed is good" speech in the 1987 movie Wall Street.
+The 1980s birthed an American culture marked by rampant materialism, perhaps best personified in Gordon Gekko's "Greed is good" speech in the 1987 movie Wall Street.
 Even alcoholism treatment and recovery were commodified and aggressively marketed.
 Local alcoholism treatment programs initially conceived as service entities increasingly defined themselves as businesses guided by the mantra, "margin before mission."
 In time, some both within and outside its fellowship expressed concern about the "corruption" of Alcoholics Anonymous due to the growing encroachment of addiction treatment vocabulary into AA meetings.
 Even some AA members began to lament the loss of "real AA."
-By the early 1990s, the country, alcoholism treatment programs, and AA were trying re-center to themselves.
+By the early 1990s, the country, alcoholism treatment programs, and AA were trying to re-center themselves.